-In this edition, I will address the second topic covered in the presentation: an examination into the effects which the Patient Capital Review (“PCR”) has had on the EIS and VCT market, and more pertinently the implications which this has had on the due diligence process in this space.
+In this article, I will address the second topic covered in the presentation: an examination into the effects which the Patient Capital Review (“PCR”) has had on the EIS and VCT market, and more pertinently the implications which this has had on the due diligence process in this space.

 Back in November 2017, Philip Hammond delivered the annual Budget, including the outcome of the Patient Capital Review.
-The outcome of the review was largely in line with expectations, and confirmed MJ Hudson Allenbridge’s expectations that many asset-backed, lower-risk products did not fit in with a wider vision of capital being channelled towards higher-risk, scalable enterprises which embodied the Government’s broader vision of what the UK’s industrial strategy should be.
+The outcome of the review was largely in line with expectations, and confirmed MJ Hudson’s expectations that many asset-backed, lower-risk products did not fit in with a wider vision of capital being channelled towards higher-risk, scalable enterprises which embodied the Government’s broader vision of what the UK’s industrial strategy should be.

 The rule changes received Royal Assent on the 8th of March 2018, and, as we pass the one year anniversary of this, we feel it is meaningful to examine the market and assess the implications of the changes.